Clyde Amphibian and Reptile Group

 Hi All Members, Volunteers and Visitors to the site

 Following on from the AGM and correspondence, the CARG 2018 Programme of Volunteering, Training and Surveying has been agreed.
 There are a fantastic number of opportunitie to become involved via various partner bodies and friends.

 The February meeting witnessed attendance by members new and old and all were welcomed to the AGM in Glasgow.

-A few minor changes following the AGM, sees Lauren and Salma step down from their roles and the group would like to thank them for their...
+A few minor changes following the AGM, sees Lauren step down from her role and the group would like to thank Lauren for her efforts throughout...